Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Method

 \subsection{Clump Identification}

 In order to quantitatively evaluate how dust properties vary spatially, we categorize each galaxy into three components: (1) the \textit{system-integrated} component, representing the entire galaxy within a projected $10\,{\rm kpc} \times 10\,{\rm kpc}$ region; (2) individual \textit{star-forming clumps}, identified based on SFR surface density thresholds; and (3) the \textit{diffuse} component, defined as the system-integrated region with identified clumps masked out, which includes tidal tails, bridges, and inter-clump regions.
-This categorization allows us to investigate whether and how local physical conditions (dust-star geometry, dust column density) affect dust attenuation and re-emission properties such as temperature, UV slope, and attenuation curve shape.
+This categorization allows us to investigate whether and how local physical conditions (dust-star geometry, dust column density) affect dust attenuation and reemission properties such as temperature, UV slope, and attenuation curve shape.
+We note that this clump identification is based on intrinsic SFR surface density maps, which does not always correspond to observational clump identification methods affected by point spread function (PSF), noise, and bandpass filters.
+We discuss this caveat in detail in Section \ref{subsec:caveats}.

-We identify star-forming clumps based on the surface density of the star formation rate, following \citet{Nakazato:2024}.
+We identify star-forming clumps based on the surface density of the SFR, following \citet{Nakazato:2024}.
 Here, we briefly summarize the procedure.
 Clumps are identified in two-dimensional “images” constructed by projecting a cubic region with a fixed side length of 10~kpc along the line of sight.
 The gas and stellar masses are re-assigned to a uniform grid with a cell size of $\Delta = 50\,{\rm pc}$.